The Pantera Place

 Image of the wheels completely cleaned, checked for alignment and ready for paint.

-The wheel is then cleaned and prepared for painting.
-Wendell uses a special wheel paint for the color coat of the wheel rather than color powder coat.
-This method provides a large selection of colors.
-After the paint is applied it is cured under heat lamps.
+Powder coat paint is not available in brilliant metallic colors so Wendell uses a special wheel paint for the color coat of the wheel.
+This provides a great metallic silver color base that adheres well to the primmer and to the wheel surface.
+This method also provides a large selection of colors.
+After the color coat is applied it is cured under heat lamps.

 After the paint has been cured clear powder coat is applied to the wheel.

-After the powder coat is applied the wheels are baked in the oven for about 20 minutes.
+After the powder coat is applied the wheels are baked in the oven for about 20 minutes and then left to cool down slowly in the oven.

 Photos of the completed wheels.
 They look great!
 The bright silver color with the clear coat gives them a wet and super shiny look.
 The surface of the clear coat is like glass with a deep silver depth to the paint.
 It is hard to show in the photos but as the wheel moves the light reflects from the many angles on the face of the wheel giving them a very stunning look!